moai/moai-dev/ant/README.txt

 	take some time.
   - If successful, make-host.sh will create a directory called "untitled-host".
-    This directory contains an Android host template in a directory called "host-source" that can be edited at will and configured via settings files.
+    This directory contains an Android host template in a directory called "host-source" that can be edited as needed and configured via settings files.
   - Use the run-host.sh script in the generated directory to create the Android host once it has been configured.
 This will create a directory called "build" which contains a full Android project that can be imported into Eclipse and